Convergence of Sinkhorn's Algorithm for Entropic Martingale Optimal Transport Problem: Proof of the Main Results

 where $M_f = M_g = \kappa^{-1}$, and $M_h = \kappa^{-1}(|\mathcal X| + |\mathcal Y|)$. \end{lemma}

-\begin{proof}[Proof] Let us consider the linear functional derivative of $\mathcal G$ with respect to $(f,g,h)$ under measure $\mu$ and $\nu$:
+\begin{proof}{Proof} Let us consider the linear functional derivative of $\mathcal G$ with respect to $(f,g,h)$ under measure $\mu$ and $\nu$:

 defined for $ x\ \mu\text{-}a . s ., y\ \nu\text{-}a . s .$.
 For inequalities \eqref{eq:linear_func_upper}, we prove the third one as an example and the rest can be shown similarly.
-From the compactness of the support for measures $\mu$ and $\nu$ and the basic inequality
+Using the compactness of the support for $\mu$ and $\nu$, and the elementary inequality